snowflakedb/snowflake-connector-net/README.md

 Arrow data format
 -----------------

-The .NET connector, starting with v2.1.3, supports the [Arrow data format](https://arrow.apache.org/) for data transfers between Snowflake and a .NET client.
+The .NET connector, starting with v2.1.3, supports the [Arrow data format](https://arrow.apache.org/) as a [preview](https://docs.snowflake.com/en/release-notes/preview-features) feature for data transfers between Snowflake and a .NET client.
 The Arrow data format avoids extra conversions between binary and textual representations of the data.
 The Arrow data format can improve performance and reduce memory consumption in clients.